phong28zk/TT3_Cpt_Tutorial_3/README.md

 * Pham Thi Hong Minh - B20DCVT256

 ## Danke
-* Thanks to 'Nguyen Trung Anh' - our teacher of this subject for help and giving us the opportunity to learn and practice this topic.
+* Thanks to `Nguyen Trong Trung Anh` - our teacher of this subject for help and giving us the opportunity to learn and practice this topic.